netscaler/netscaler-k8s-ingress-controller/deployment/gcp/README.md

-# CPX as an Ingress in Google Cloud Platform
+# Citrix ADC CPX as an Ingress in Google Cloud Platform

-This guide explains the deployment of CPX as an ingress in Google Kubernetes Engine (GKE) and Google Compute Engine (GCE).
+This guide explains the deployment of Citrix ADC CPX as an ingress in Google Kubernetes Engine (GKE) and Google Compute Engine
+(GCE).